 32. Van Gogh: The name gives it away.
 This museum is full of painting by one of the Netherlands most famous artists.

 33. Stedelijk museum: If modern and contemporary art is your thing, you should visit this museum.
+It’s on the same square as the Van Gogh and the Rijksmuseum, although I don’t recommend trying to do all three museums in one day.

 34. Foam photography museum: This International photography museum is located in an old Canal house and always has inspiring expositions.